foundriesio/docs/source/getting-started/git-config/index.rst

 Configuring Git |:computer:|
 ============================

-Pushing to the git repositories in your FoundriesFactory is as simple as configuring git on your personal machine to use the access token you generated as part of your account creation.
-Once configured, ``git`` will know when are connecting to ``source.foundries.io`` and will use this token to authenticate you with our git server.
+Pushing to the Git repositories in your FoundriesFactory is as simple as configuring Git on your personal machine to use the access token you generated as part of your account creation.
+Once configured, ``git`` will know when are connecting to ``source.foundries.io`` and will use this token to authenticate you with our Git server.

 .. note:: |:tickets:| Tokens can be generated at https://app.foundries.io/settings/tokens